La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 Subordinate clauses are more common in _gua\spi_ than in English, and also can be complicated, so two special rules are provided to make them simpler:

-  * Because subordinate clauses are so common the tone `|' is allocated specifically to them which automatically supplies the linking prefix _``ve''_.
-When this tone does not apply, of course, _``ve''_ may be used explicitly. `|' is used commonly with the other linking words too.
+  * Because subordinate clauses are so common the tone `|' is allocated specifically to them which automatically supplies the linking prefix _ve_.
+When this tone does not apply, of course, _ve_ may be used explicitly. `|' is used commonly with the other linking words too.
-  * The restricted phrase is automatically replicated via a placeholder pronoun into whichever case of the subordinate clause is intended for an event, indicated by default _``vo''_ or _``bi''_ , or the first case if no event is expected or if the event case is occupied.
+  * The restricted phrase is automatically replicated via a placeholder pronoun into whichever case of the subordinate clause is intended for an event, indicated by default _vo_ or _bi_ , or the first case if no event is expected or if the event case is occupied.

-Here is a subordinate clause restricting an argument, illustrating _``vu''_ :
+Here is a subordinate clause restricting an argument, illustrating _vu_ :

 >